 Traveling to Sri Lanka will mean a memory of a lifetime when you finally come back home.
 You will want to buy souvenirs to remember a certain place during your travels.
 Therefore, always leave some space in your bag for it.
 I always buy accessories or even small furniture from local craftsmen.

-If you go to Sigiriya, you will find many shops with local craftsmen selling high-quality, affordable and beautiful wooden furnitures.
+If you go to Sigiriya, you will find many shops with local craftsmen selling high-quality, affordable and beautiful wooden furniture.
 Last time, I was able to buy a small wooden table and fit it into my backpack!

 Personally, I aim to leave at least 20% of my luggage space empty.